Accounting, Business & Financial History

 Leanne Johns, The first female shareholders of the bank of New South Wales: Examination of shareholdings in Australia's first bank, 1817-1824, p.
 293

-Lucy Newton and Philip L. Cottrell, Female investors in the first english and Welsh commercial joint-stock banks, p.
+Lucy Newton, Philip L. Cottrell, Female investors in the first english and Welsh commercial joint-stock banks, p.
 315

 v.
 16, 2006, 1

-Vivien Beattie and Elizabeth Davie, Theoretical studies of the historical development of the accounting discipline: A review and evidence, p.
+Vivien Beattie, Elizabeth Davie, Theoretical studies of the historical development of the accounting discipline: A review and evidence, p.
 1

-Ingrid Jeacle and Tom Brown, The construction of the credible: Epistolary transformations and the origins of the business letter, p.
+Ingrid Jeacle, Tom Brown, The construction of the credible: Epistolary transformations and the origins of the business letter, p.
 27

 Janette Rutterford, The merchant banker, the broker and the company chairman: A new issue case study, p.
 45